Software-Design-Club/supermarket-pricing-kata/Supermarket Pricing Requirements.md

 - [x] A can of beans cost $0.50
 - [x] Dry Beans are $1.99 a pound

-#### Question
-How does UnitOfSale evolves?
-How does the concrete implementation evolve.

 ### Fractional Pricing
 - [x] Dry breans are 1.99 a pound/ 8oz of dry breans - 1.00